Pala Pizza Romana

 I have been craving pizza for the past couple months now… I’m always so wary about trying places though because I hate paying more money and just ending up being disappointed with what I get instead of sticking to 30B street stalls… Although, I have just heard of a place right outside of Chiang Mai that even TOSSES the pizza dough, so I think I need to make a little trip soon…I feel like that should be the real deal!

 Wow – a legit pizza joint that tosses their dough, outside of the city???
-Crazy world… this might call for an off-the-beaten-path guest post (if you’re up for it)
+Crazy world… this might call for an off-the-beaten-path guest post (if you’re up for it) π I at least will need a follow up comment to know how it is!!

 I definitely get those cravings on the road, and just want a taste of home!
 (When I was living in Italy, I managed to get sick of Italian food, if you can believe it!)
 Sounds like you found a gem–I’ll definitely keep this in mind if I find myself in Bangkok with a craving for some legit Capricciosa!